Hidden East Anglia:

 The Hiring Stone

-Near the yard of Hall Farm stands a smallish sarsen known as the Hiring Stone, at which, so it's said, for generations labourers were hired and wages paid.
-The then owner of the farm told me that even now he met his men on that spot every morning.
-He believed the rock to be "a marker on the Roman road that ran through here", but the nearest known Roman route runs by Hollow Farm, half a mile away.
+Near the yard of Hall Farm there stood a smallish sarsen known as the Hiring Stone, at which, so it's said, for generations labourers were hired and wages paid (TL864672).
+Many years ago the farmer told me that even then he met his men on that spot every morning.
+He believed the rock to be "a marker on the Roman road that ran through here", but the only 'possibly Roman' route in the vicinity passes more than half a mile away to the east.
+Dr. Ernest Rudge in the 1950's proclaimed this stone to be one of the markers on his supposed 'Puddingstone Track' stretching all the way from Stonehenge to the north Norfolk coast,1 although it's actually a sarsen, not puddingstone.

 Secret tunnel

-A tunnel is said to pass beneath the road, between the Hall on one side, and a Saxon fortified mound (TL668719) in Mount Meadow on the other.
+A tunnel is said to pass beneath the road, between the Hall on one side, and what used to be called Beacon Mound (TL668719) in Mount Meadow on the other.
 Some have said that the passage was big enough for a coach and horses to gallop through.
-The mound itself is often thought of as the remains of a small motte and bailey castle, but there's little evidence of this.
+Although allegedly Saxon, the mound itself is now known to be the chalk-built motte of a small castle that had gone out of use by the 14th century.

 Sources: